crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Set up your account
 -------------------

-At the bottom of the deployment screen you can configure your account settings.
+At the bottom of the deployment screen, you can configure your account settings.
 Since you have already created an organization, it does not need to be set here.
 However, you can now define a project that the cluster can be deployed in, as well as the cluster name.
 You also determine the database username and